openharmony/docs/en/application-dev/windowmanager/application-window-fa.md

 ## Experiencing the Immersive Window Feature

 To create a better video watching and gaming experience, you can use the immersive window feature to hide the system windows, including the status bar and navigation bar.
-To achieve this effect, you can use the immersive window feature, which is available only for the main window of an application.
+This feature is available only for the main window of an application.

 ### How to Develop